Judaeo-Romance languages: Present status

 Most Judaeo-Romance languages are extinct or facing serious risks of extinction.
-Assuming they actually existed, Judaeo-Latin died in ancient times, while Judaeo-French and Judeo-Aragonese died in the Middle Ages.
+Assuming they actually existed, Judaeo-Latin died out in ancient times, while Judaeo-French and Judeo-Aragonese disappeared in the Middle Ages.
 Judeo-Portuguese ceased being used in Portugal in the 16th century, but survived in the Jewish diaspora until the late 18th century.
 Judaeo-Catalan died sometime between the Middle Ages and the Second World War, when most of its speakers would have been exterminated in the Holocaust.
 Judaeo-Occitan became extinct when its last native speaker, Armand Lunel, died in 1977.
-Judaeo-Italian is critically endangered, with all of its dialects except 1 being extinct.
-And the on the last remaining dialect Judeo-Roman being spoken by around 250 individuals in 2022.
+Judaeo-Italian is critically endangered, with all of its dialects except one being extinct, and that last remaining dialect Judeo-Roman being spoken by around 250 individuals in 2022.
 Judaeo-Spanish is spoken by the remaining Sephardic communities of the Maghreb in northern Africa, in the Middle East, especially in Turkey and Israel, which accounts for as many as 160,000 people; however, nearly all of this number speak at least one other language.
 While Jewish French and Jewish Latin America Spanish break the trend and are described as "Vibrant" and are facing no threat of extinction.